 Both maestros have worked under the helm of James Coleridge, who was previously Bella Gelateria’s gelato-maker, shareholder, and face of the company.
 Coleridge initially owned the renowned dessert shop with his estranged wife, Anna, who was also a shareholder and most recently the sole director.

-“People come here and they think that just because James is not here, the quality of the gelato will [have decreased],” Bermúdez told the Straight in a phone interview.
+“People come here and they think that just because James is not here, the quality of the gelato will [have decreased],” Bermúdez told the Georgia Straight in a phone interview.
 “But on a day-to-day basis, I was the one making the product that the public has been eating.”

 Bermúdez emphasizes that the main changes at the gelato shop is only in management.